BardicDefense/purple-hack/README.md

 ### Hunting

 Successful hunting means that the party has crept up on game animals, and must then attempt to kill them.
 The party has surprise and beginning combat 1d4 x 30' away from the quarry.
-A successful hunt yields fresh rations based on the HP of game animals killed: 1 ration per HP for small animals, 2 rations per HP for medium, and 4 rations per HPH for large.
+A successful hunt yields fresh rations based on the HP of game animals killed: 1 ration per HP for small animals, 2 rations per HP for medium, and 4 rations per HP for large.

 ## Weather